• Facebook

 How long do peanut butter balls last?

 You can store peanut butter balls in a covered container in the refrigerator for up to 7 days.
-You can also freeze your buckeye balls for up 2 months.
+You can also store your buckeye balls for up 2 months in a freezer.
 Just be aware, if you choose to freeze your buckeye balls, when you thaw them, the chocolate may have a little condensation on it.
-That being said, they’ll still taste great!
+That said, they’ll still taste great!

 How do you dip peanut butter balls?